Yujian-Wu/ctsDoseResponse/README.md

-# ctsCausal
+# ctsDoseResponse

 ### Overview

-ctsCausal is a tool for nonparametric estimation and inference of a continuous dose-response curve, as well as for null hypothesis testing of whether a dose-response is flat or not.
+ctsDoseResponse is a tool for nonparametric estimation and inference of a continuous dose-response curve, as well as for null hypothesis testing of whether a dose-response is flat or not.
 It has two main functions ``ctsCausal`` and ``ctsCausalTest``.

 The function for nonparametric estimation and inference, ``ctsCausal``, is implemented with three different methods.
 The method ``dr.isoreg`` is for [causal isotonic regression](https://rss.onlinelibrary.wiley.com/doi/10.1111/rssb.12372), the method ``dr.loclin`` is for [doubly robust estimation of continuous treatment effects](https://rss.onlinelibrary.wiley.com/doi/10.1111/rssb.12212) and the method ``dr.debiased`` is for debiased doubly robust estimation of continuous treatment effects.